soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 “Classes (Classes/Concepts) represent general terms, i.e. concepts within a domain of interest that are intended to group real-world objects according to shared properties.
 They are usually organized in a basic hierarchical structure.”
 (Weller2013ontologies, p.
 208)

-> Example:
->
-> Game, Person, Organization
+Example: Game, Person, Organization

 **Instances**

 “Instances represent individual terms, i.e. concrete representatives of the individual classes.”
 (Weller2013ontologies, p.
 208)

-> Example:
->
-> The game "The Legend of Zelda: A Link to the Past"
+Example: The game "The Legend of Zelda: A Link to the Past"

 **Properties**

 Classes (Classes/Concepts) and instances can be further specified in their meaning using properties.

 Properties model class characteristics through semantic relations.
 There are two basic ways to implement this:

 - A property establishes a relationship between two classes (Classes/Concepts)
 - A property describes a single class (Class/Concept) without connecting it to other classes (Classes/Concepts).
 (Weller2013ontologies, p.
 208)

-> Example:
->
-> The game has the title "The Legend of Zelda: A Link to the Past"
+Example: The game has the title "The Legend of Zelda: A Link to the Past"

+A property can be restricted to connect only certain types of classes or values.

 **Constraints**

 “For attributes and relations, an ontology can define **constraints** that specify their use in greater detail and are intended to ensure that the ontology is logically consistent in itself.”
 (Rehbein2017ontologies, p.
 164)

-> Example:
+Example: A release date must be represented as a date value rather than as a person or organization.

+> **Classes, instances, properties, and constraints**
 >
-> Which relationships are permitted to describe the object? (find a better example)
+> - **Classes** represent general concepts within a domain.
+> Examples: Game, Person, Organization
+>
+> - **Instances** are concrete individual members of classes.
+> Example: The Legend of Zelda: A Link to the Past
+>
+> - **Properties** describe characteristics or meaningful relationships.
+> Example: A game has a title.
+>
+> **Constraints** define rules for how classes and properties may be used and help keep the model logically consistent.

 ---